Altuğ Çetinkaya, MD, FEBOMENUBEFORE & AFTERPATIENT REVIEWS

 Blepharospasm (Eyelid Spasm)

-A similar muscle structure is found around our lips, and the flawless arrangement of this muscle structure allows our eyes to remain closed while we sleep unconsciously.
-It also allows us to reflexively close our eyelids in milliseconds if a foreign object approaches our eye.
-Additionally, if we wish, we can keep our eyelids closed with a force that even the strongest fingers cannot open.
+A similar muscle structure exists around our lips, and its flawless organization allows our eyes to remain closed while we sleep without conscious effort.
+It also enables a reflexive closure in milliseconds if a foreign object approaches the eye, and, if desired, can hold the eyelids closed with a force stronger than the strongest fingers.

-This unique arrangement that allows the orbicularis muscle fibers to function both voluntarily and involuntarily can sometimes become disrupted, leading to temporary or permanent spasms in part or all of the eyelid.
+This unique arrangement of orbicularis muscle fibers, capable of both voluntary and involuntary contractions, can sometimes be disrupted.
+As a result, temporary or permanent spasms may occur in part of the eyelid or across the entire eyelid.

 Orbikularis Okuli Kası